Therapy for the overthinkers, comparison queens & self-doubt spiralers

 You’re Finally Present

 You’re out with people and you’re actually there.
 Present.
-Not half-listening while also tracking how you’re sitting, talking, laughing, existing… like you’re just in it and living your life.
+Not half-listening while also tracking how you’re sitting, talking, laughing, existing.
+You’re just there, living your life.

 Pink starfish with five arms and darker pink lines on a black background.